jank-lang/jank/book/src/title-page.md

 time and patience is welcome.

 > [!IMPORTANT]
 > jank is alpha quality software.
 It will crash.
 It will leak.
-There are huge
+It is slow.
-> areas of functionality which haven't been implemented.
-Your help getting us
+> There are huge areas of functionality which haven't been implemented.
+Your
-> past this stage is greatly appreciated.
+> help getting us past this stage is greatly appreciated.

 ## What is jank?
 jank is a general purpose programming language.
 It's a dialect of Clojure, which